 According to the National Highway Traffic Safety Administration (NHTSA), more than three million people are injured each year in vehicle accidents across the country.
 The different injuries resulting from a car accident can be as varied as the individual circumstances of each collision, but there are some types of injuries that are more common than others.
 Some car accident injuries may resolve within a matter of days without any medical treatment at all.
 More serious injuries might become permanent and result in some level of physical disability.
 Auto accidents can happen at any time to anyone and it is not prejudice against old or young rich or poor.
 Anyone can be affected and it can happen in the blink of an eye.
+These auto accident injuries suffered can often be categorized as a catastrophic injury.
 We see many auto accident cases each year and these are some of the most common auto accident injuries our clients have experienced:

 One of the most common and debilitating injuries that an auto accident can inflict is a traumatic brain injury of some kind.
 Symptoms can be mild, moderate or severe, depending on the extent of damage to the brain and the area effected.
 The problems with head and brain injuries is there may be no visible sign of injury- bruising or swelling or cuts- but the brain can still be affected.
 Head-on collisions are the most common cause of head and brain injuries but they can happen during roll-overs or any other auto accident.

 Another common form of injury from a car accident is neck injuries.
 The most common type of neck injury is known as whiplash but you may also have severe neck strain, pulled muscles, or more serious injuries like cervical dislocation and disc injury.
 Injuries to the neck are often felt right away though the true extent and severity of the damage is not usually known until diagnosis and treatments are given after the accident or time have passed before the individual seeks medical care.